 How the BioSqueezer is operated...

 A small beaker, styrofoam cup, or similar vessel is placed on the BioSqueezer platform and the metal clamp is lowered.
 Liquid nitrogen is slowly and carefully poured into the vessel until the boiling action of the liquid nitrogen subsides.
 The cooling process takes about a minute and, once cooled to the desired temperature, the stainless metal clamp head will remain adequately cold for several minutes.
-The vessel is removed and the fresh sample, by itself or already placed in a sterile poly-bag*, is placed on the platform.
+The cooling vessel is removed and fresh tissue , already placed in a sterile poly-bag*, is placed on the platform.
 The s.s. head is quickly lowered and clamped.
 Clamping must be done rapidly or the sample will freeze uncompressed.

 It may be necessary to adjust the BioSqueezer using 'practice' tissue.
-The optimal clamp setting can vary with the softness and size of the tissue sample.
-Clamping force and the degree of squeezing on the tissue can be easily adjusted by changing the position of the metal clamp head with the wing nut, black plastic nut and stainless steel hex bolt.
+An optimal clamp setting can vary with the softness and size of the tissue sample.
+Clamping force and the degree of squeezing on the tissue can be easily adjusted by changing the position of the metal clamp head with its wing nut, black plastic nut and stainless steel hex bolt.

 * A sample pack of Poly-Bags is included with the BioSqueezer.

 Sorry, it looks like some products are not available in selected quantity.